 \section{Abstract}

-Optimization in Deep Learning is mainly guided by vague intuitions and strong assumptions, with a limited understanding how and why these work in practice.
-To shed more light on this, our work provides some deeper understandings of how SGD behaves by empirically analyzing the trajectory taken by SGD from a line search perspective.
-Specifically, a costly quantitative analysis of the full-batch loss along SGD trajectories from common used models trained on a subset of CIFAR-10 is performed.
+Optimization in Deep Learning is mainly guided by vague intuitions and strong assumptions, with a limited understanding of how and why these work in practice.
+To shed more light on this, our work provides a deeper understanding of how SGD behaves by empirically analyzing the trajectory taken by SGD from a line search perspective.
+Specifically, a costly quantitative analysis of the full-batch loss along SGD trajectories from commonly used models trained on a subset of CIFAR-10 is performed.
 Our core results include that the full-batch loss along lines in update step direction is highly parabolically.
-Further on, we show that there exists a learning rate with which SGD always performs almost exact line searches on the full-batch loss.
-Finally, we provide a different perspective why increasing the batch size has almost the same effect as decreasing the learning rate by the same factor. \keywords{Empirical Analysis \and Optimization \and Line Search \and SGD .}
+Further on, we show that a learning rate exists with which SGD always performs almost exact line searches on the full-batch loss.
+Finally, we provide a new perspective on why increasing the batch size has almost the same effect as decreasing the learning rate by the same factor. \keywords{Empirical Analysis \and Optimization \and Line Search \and SGD .}